 We only lower our heads to look at our beautiful shoes

-How would queer people like to shape their age?
-Sabine Arnolds from the German Dachverband Lesben und Alter (Lesbians and Aging Umbrella Association) writes why older queers should not be missing on the prides and how we can treat each other with respect.
+How do queer people plan their old age?
+Sabine Arnolds of the umbrella organization Lesben und Alter explains why older queer people need to be part of Pride and how we can approach one another with respect.

 By Sabine Arnolds

 “Wrinkles are wrinkles.
 But all people want their personal lives to be perceived and respected in their old age and that’s exactly what we’re about, too,” says Reingard Wagner, board member of the Dachverband Lesben und Alter (Lesbians and Aging Umbrella Association) and member of the Advisory Board of the nationwide project Queer im Alter (Queer in Old Age) by the social association AWO (Arbeiterwohlfahrt).
 I get to know Reingard and her board co-members as confident, tough yet quiet but persistent in January 2019.
 Since the middle of February, I have been accompanying the association as a consultant and assisting the voluntary board members and affiliate organizations.